jefftranter/misc/VideoGame/README.md

 Reset     Momentary     Reset
 ```

-Assembly Notes
+# Assembly Notes

-Recommended order of assembly is for lowest height components to
+The recommended order of assembly is from lowest height components to
 highest:

 - resistors